jj5/kickass-crypto/README.md

 library, it actually makes an attempt to ensure those things are true.
 If they're not an error is logged and the process is exited.

-I believe this code should run in any PHP environment, but I have only tested it on Linux.
+I believe this code should run on any operating system, but I have only tested it on Linux.
 If you have had success on MacOS or Windows I would be happy to hear about it.

 Shell scripts are written for bash.
 If you don't have bash you may need to